microsoft/consent-banner/README.md

     // Apply the "medium" theme
     cc.applyTheme("medium");
     ```

+    If the name of theme is not in the themes collections, it will throw an error. `new Error("Theme not found error")`

 + `setContainerElement(containerElementOrId: string | HTMLElement)` can be used to set the container element for the banner and preferences dialog.